lee2278/API-project/README.md

 ## Core Features

 ### Spots
--Users can create spots to host
+- Users can create spots to host
--Users and non-users can view all spots that are hosted -Users can edit the spot they host
+- Users and non-users can view all spots that are hosted
+- Users can edit the spot they host
--Users can remove a spot that they've put up to host
+- Users can remove a spot that they've put up to host

 ### Reviews
--Users can create reviews
+- Users can create reviews
--Users can see all reviews of a spot
+- Users can see all reviews of a spot
--Users can edit their own reviews
+- Users can edit their own reviews
--Users can delete their review
+- Users can delete their review

 ### Bookings
--Users can create bookings
+- Users can create bookings
--Users can view their bookings
+- Users can view their bookings
--Users can edit their bookings
+- Users can edit their bookings
--Users can delete their bookings
+- Users can delete their bookings